hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 #### Arguments

 * `annotations` - (Optional) An unstructured key value map stored with the persistent volume that may be used to store arbitrary metadata.
-**By default, the provider ignores any annotations whose key names end with *kubernetes.io*.
+~> NOTE: By default, the provider ignores any annotations whose key names end with *kubernetes.io*.
 This is necessary because such annotations can be mutated by server-side components and consequently cause a perpetual diff in the Terraform plan output.
-If you explicitly specify any such annotations in the configuration template then Terraform will consider these as normal resource attributes and manage them as expected (while still avoiding the perpetual diff problem).**
+If you explicitly specify any such annotations in the configuration template then Terraform will consider these as normal resource attributes and manage them as expected (while still avoiding the perpetual diff problem).
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the persistent volume.
 May match selectors of replication controllers and services.
-**By default, the provider ignores any labels whose key names end with *kubernetes.io*.
+~> NOTE: By default, the provider ignores any labels whose key names end with *kubernetes.io*.
 This is necessary because such labels can be mutated by server-side components and consequently cause a perpetual diff in the Terraform plan output.
-If you explicitly specify any such labels in the configuration template then Terraform will consider these as normal resource attributes and manage them as expected (while still avoiding the perpetual diff problem).**
+If you explicitly specify any such labels in the configuration template then Terraform will consider these as normal resource attributes and manage them as expected (while still avoiding the perpetual diff problem).
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
 * `name` - (Optional) Name of the persistent volume, must be unique.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)